grantr/cloudwatch_poller/Presentation.md

 not be hard to add.
 Time ranges and polling intervals are already variable.

 # Shrinking
-Shrinking is useful because it reduces CloudWatch concurrency if load is low.
+Shrinking is useful because it reduces CloudWatch traffic if load is low.

 Splitting pollers is relatively easy, but shrinking is more difficult because it needs to be recursive.